-A written report should not be more than 5000 words.
-This is to be submitted in week 5 (Thursday 5pm), by uploading the report as one single pdf formatted file.
+A written report is to be submitted in week 5 (Thursday 5pm), by uploading the report as one single pdf formatted file.
 For those who are doing Project B and C together, the due date for submitting the report will be in week 3 (Thursday 5pm).
 The file to be submitted should include, as the first page, a scanned image of the report cover sheet.
 The report cover sheet can be downloaded from the course web site.
 The report must also include an Appendix for a scanned copy of the completed Risk Assessment Form.
 This could be the same as what you included in Project A report.
-If using double space and size 12 font, a typical report is about 15 to 25 pages (everything included: graphs, figures, diagrams, attached forms).
+If using double space and size 12 font, a typical report is about 10 to 15 pages (everything included: graphs, figures, diagrams, attached forms).

 As with the seminar, the report should contain the following elements: